ppy/osu-wiki/wiki/Rules/Macro_rules/en.md

 ![Disallowed][false] The `A`-key is being moved down.
 A software sees this press, and simulates a second press for the `B`-key on software-level.

-This is not allowed as this causes two game actions, as an action is defined by what the osu! client receives, and not what the keyboard sends.
+This is not allowed as this causes two game actions, as an action is defined by what the osu! client receives, and not what the mice or keyboard sends.

 ### 2. A movement on a key may not cause an action on any other key